 Posts Tagged ‘Women’s History Month’

-I always have mixed feelings about the end of Women’s History Month, this year more than most.
-As I have for the last six (6!) years, I loved running my series of mini-interviews with people doing interesting work in the field of women’s history.
-I’ve made friends, added books to my TBR piles, and…
+As always, I have mixed feeling about the end of Women’s History Month.
+As always, I’ve loved running this series of mini-interviews with people doing interesting work in the field of women’s history.
+I hope you’ve enjoyed it, too.
+Over the last few months[1] I’ve had a chance to interact with some of my history-writing…

 Read More